-Like most of our climate Mama’s and Papa’s, Harriet has worn many hats over the course of her life.
-She has been a ski instructor in Western Canada, an orchard worker in Israel, and a member of her college sky diving club!
+Like most of our Climate Mamas and Papas, Harriet has worn many hats over the course of her life.
+She has been a ski instructor in Western Canada, an orchard worker in Israel, and even a member of her college sky diving club!
 A relatively new hat that Harriet is now proudly wearing, is that of award winning author.
 Her nationally recognized, multi- award winning book, How to Talk to Your Kids About Climate Change, Turning Angst into Action was published by New Society and is available everywhere books are sold!

 Professionally Harriet has spent most of her career working as a policy analyst and economist; early on with the Alberta, British Columbia and Ontario governments in Canada and later with the International Monetary Fund, as the Special Assistant to the Director of the United Nations Office in New York.
 Harriet was fortunate to travel the world and to meet many exciting, talented and committed individuals.
-Harriet worked on most of the big United Nations international conferences, including the first UN Earth Summit.
-Harriet followed many United Nations environmental and sustainable development committees for the IMF, at United Nations headquarters in New York and around the world, working on issues such as women in development and the UN millennium development goals.
-Harriet has a BA in Economics and International Relations from the University of British Columbia and an MBA from the Thunderbird School of Global Management.
+Harriet worked on most of the big United Nations international conferences, including the first United Nations Earth Summit.
+Harriet followed many United Nations environmental and sustainable development committees for the IMF, at United Nations headquarters in New York and around the world, working on issues such as women in development and the United Nations sustainable development goals.

-Harriet will tell you however that the most important "hat" she wears is one she put on in 1998 and continues to wear to this day, and that is Mom to her two children, Elliot and Alana.
-Becoming a mom heightened Harriet’s desire to find a way to “make the world a better place” not only for her children but for all the children around us, even the grown up ones.
-Through her work on climate change education and advocacy Harriet has found positive and powerful ways to channel her passions to create opportunities that raise awareness and amplify diverse voices and actions on the most important challenge we will face in our lifetime - climate change.
+Harriet will tell you however that the most important hat she wears is one she put on in 1998 and continues to wear to this day, and that is Mom to her two children, Elliot and Alana.
+Becoming a mom heightened Harriet’s desire to find a way to make the world a better place not only for her children but for all the children around us, even the grown up ones.
+Through her work on climate education and advocacy Harriet has found positive and powerful ways to channel her passions to create opportunities that raise awareness and amplify diverse voices and actions on the most important challenge we will face in our lifetime - our climate crisis.
 With support from her incredible husband Andrew, Harriet is tackling this her own way, as she tackles all the challenges she takes on in her life.

 In the spring of 2007 Harriet was selected from thousands of individuals across the country to participate in a training program conducted by Former Vice President Al Gore and sponsored by The Climate Reality Project.
 Harriet is one of the first 1000 individuals from around the world who have been personally trained by Mr. Gore to educate the public on climate change.
 Harriet is honored to be profiled in Mr. Gore's 2017 book, An Inconvenient Sequel, Truth to Power and to have been personally presented by Mr. Gore with the Alfredo Sirkis Memorial Green Ring Award.
 Harriet was the founder of the New York City Climate Reality Chapter and served as it's first chair.
 She continues to work closely with the Climate Reality Project and it's many leaders around the world.
 ClimateMama grew out of Harriet’s work with The Climate Reality Project, an organization she will be forever grateful to.

 Harriet works with an exciting team of talented individuals, who regularly contribute to ClimateMama through advice, comments, guest blog posts and best practices.

 Thank you for checking us out.
-We look forward to having you join us on our journey to make our world a safer, healthier, and more just home.
+We look forward to having you join us on our journey to make our world a safer, healthier, and more just home for all.